Your guide to nursing schools and nursing degree information:

-Associate Degree in Nursing (ADN, ASN, LPN-to-RN)
+Associate Degree in Nursing (ADN, ASN, LPN to ASN, LPN to RN, LVN to RN)

 Associate Degree in Nursing (ADN) and the equivalent Associate of Science in Nursing (ASN) are nursing programs offered by community colleges and junior colleges.
 Associate degree nursing programs generally last 2 years, and, graduates are eligible to take the RN National Council Licensure Examination (NCLEX-RN).
-Approximately 53% of candidates who take the RN license exam graduate from an associate degree program.
+Approximately 53% of candidates who take the Registered Nurse license exam graduate from an associate degree program.

 Bachelor Degree in Nursing and the more commonly used equivalent Bachelor of Science in Nursing (BSN) are nursing programs offered by four year undergraduate colleges, universities, and schools of nursing.
 BSN graduates are eligible to take the RN National Council Licensure Examination (NCLEX-RN).
-Approximately 45% of candidates who take the RN license exam graduate from bachelor degree programs.
+Approximately 45% of candidates who take the Registered Nurse license exam graduate from bachelor degree programs.

-Master of Science Degree in Nursing (MSN, RN-to-MSN)
+Master of Science Degree in Nursing (MSN, RN to MSN)

 Master Degree in Nursing and the more commonly used equivalent Master of Science in Nursing (MSN) are nursing degree programs offered by graduate level colleges, universities, and schools of nursing.
 Graduate level nursing programs generally target the Registered Nurse who holds a Bachelor Degree in Nursing.
 Some nursing schools offer flexibility by way of bridge programs and second degree nursing programs designed for those holding a degree in an unrelated field.